1nst4ll/mango-news/README.md

 *   **Database Schema:** The database schema is defined in [`db/schema.sql`](./db/schema.sql), including tables for `sources`, `articles`, ``topics`, and `article_topics` to store news data and relationships.
 *   **Backend API (`backend/src/index.js`):**
-    *   Configured connection to the PostgreSQL database using the provided credentials.
+    *   Configured connection to the PostgreSQL database using the details provided in the "Database Details" section.
     *   Implemented REST API endpoints for managing news sources:
         *   `GET /api/sources`: Retrieve a list of all news sources.
         *   `POST /api/sources`: Add a new news source.
         *   `PUT /api/sources/:id`: Update an existing news source.
         *   `DELETE /api/sources/:id`: Remove a news source.
     *   Implemented an API endpoint for fetching news articles:
-        *   `GET /api/articles`: Retrieve a list of articles, with basic filtering by topic supported via query parameters (`?topic=`).
+        *   `GET /api/articles`: Retrieve a list of articles, with filtering by topic, start date, and end date supported via query parameters (`?topic=`, `?startDate=`, `?endDate=`).
+    *   Implemented an API endpoint for fetching a single article by ID:
+        *   `GET /api/articles/:id`: Retrieve a single article by its ID.
     *   Implemented an API endpoint for fetching available topics:
         *   `GET /api/topics`: Retrieve a list of all topics.
 *   **Scraping Logic (`backend/src/scraper.js`):**
-    *   The basic structure for the news scraping process is outlined.
-    *   Includes logic to fetch active sources from the database.
+    *   Implemented logic to fetch active sources from the database.
-    *   Contains placeholder functions (`triggerScrapeTool`, `processScrapedData`, `generateAISummary`) indicating where integration with the Firecrawl MCP server and an LLM for AI summaries will be implemented. **Note:** Actual integration requires specific API or client library details for the Firecrawl MCP server and the chosen LLM, which are currently pending.
+    *   Refactored scraping to first extract article links from a source's main page using Firecrawl's `extract` format.
+    *   Implemented logic to then scrape each individual article page using Firecrawl.
+    *   Integrated Groq SDK for AI summary generation with content truncation to avoid API limits.
+    *   Includes basic scheduling using `node-cron`.
+*   **Backend API (`backend/src/index.js`):**
+    *   ... (previous API endpoints remain the same)
+    *   Added endpoint `POST /api/scrape/run` to trigger a full scrape of all active sources.
+    *   Added endpoint `POST /api/scrape/run/:sourceId` to trigger a scrape for a specific source.
+    *   Added endpoint `POST /api/articles/purge` to delete all articles, topics, and article links from the database.
 *   **Frontend UI (`frontend/src/`):**
     *   The frontend is set up using Vite, React, and TypeScript, providing a modern and type-safe development environment.
     *   Tailwind CSS and DaisyUI are configured for streamlined styling.